ItsAmmarB/DiscordFramework/README.md

-# DiscordFramework
+# FiveM | DiscordFramework
- A custom framework made for JCRP.

- modify it to suit you needs if you see it useful.
+A framework built on a discord bot to base permission on discord roles and users' IDs.